AMA/CPT Defines the Global Surgical Package

 The most significant aspect of the new language is that which relates to the preoperative E/M visit with history and physical.
 Prior to this, CPT never specified that any E/M services were included in the surgical package.
 Now they include an E/M service on the day of or the day before surgery if it relates to the surgery as long as that encounter is not the E/M visit when the decision for surgery was made.

 If a physician conducts a history and physical (H&P) on the patient the day of or the day before surgery, on an inpatient or outpatient basis, the H&P is included in the global charge.
 Some disagreement may occur when the physician does the H&P after the decision to do surgery is made, but performs the H&P more than two days prior to the surgery.
 The CPT guidelines indicate that the E/M (9921x) visit that occurs more than one day out from surgery can be billed outside of the global surgical package.
 It remains to be seen whether individual insurance companies will interpret the new guideline in this manner, or not pay for any preoperative H&P. The physician should still perform the service in a time frame that is in the best interest of the patient from a clinical perspective.
-This may mean that the H&P is done [...]
+This may mean that the H&P is done a week before surgery.
+In fact, rather than schedule the [...]